We have answers.

 Throughout the course we keep a running list of interview questions related to each topic we discuss, and we discuss follow-up questions for each, and specifically how to adjust the massage for the range of possible client answers.
 A good, sturdy list of interview questions is also provided in the course manual.6.
 Is there a lot of material to memorize in your course?

 We prefer to teach principles that are easy to remember and can be applied to any cancer population in any setting, rather than bunches of facts to memorize.
 As an example, there are four questions to ask about any cancer drug, along with guidelines for adjusting the massage to each answer.
 This is much easier to remember and apply than a long list of cancer drugs, their effects, and massage contraindications.7.
 Will I be able to work in any cancer setting after this course?

 Course participants have gone on to work in hospital settings, home care, spa or retreat settings, outpatient clinics, and hospice facilities.
 Repeatedly we are told how well prepared they felt in those various settings.8.
 Do you teach us about research about massage and cancer, and how to use the strongest research to promote oncology massage?

-This piece is vital in order to be fully prepared to advance our work.
-Many people-clients, MT's, health care providers-have heard this old myth.
+It is vital to be able to explain the background of this question, and how to undo this myth.
+Many people--clients, MT's, health care providers--have heard this old myth.
 In our course we discuss simple, concrete ways to allay their fears.10.
 Will we learn specific adaptations for tumor sites, bone metastasis, lymph node removal, chemotherapy effects, bone marrow suppression, deep vein thrombosis risk, vital organ involvement?

 Yes, all of the above.
 And good intake questions to determine whether those adaptations are necessary.11.
 Will we learn about massage adaptations for cancer survivors, not just people with active cancer?